 Your Internet-capable devices are going to be connected to your home network, and that means they could be potentially vulnerable to hacking or intrusion.
 Make sure that you reset the password on all of your devices, that they all have unique passwords, and that they are all updated with the newest versions of their software.
 Your networked computers should be similarly protected.

 Only newer and more advanced systems can be used wirelessly, so you may need to invest a little more money and time into your build.
-The experts at JJ Orion, located in Edina, MN, can help you find a fully-featured and compatible wireless home theater system -- and help you price it all out and keep it in your budget.
+The experts at Bravas, located in Edina, MN, can help you find a fully-featured and compatible wireless home theater system -- and help you price it all out and keep it in your budget.

 Contact Us for More Information